Deploy Node.js Apps with Confidence: Complete Deployment Guide

 Deploying a new Kubernetes cluster on your AWS account could take up to 15 mins.

-In Microtica you can also connect an existing Kubernetes Cluster that you have and deploy your applications there.
-You can connect Kubernetes clusters running on basically any cloud provider or on-premise.
-By connecting a cluster you can use the full capabilities of Microtica’s Kubernetes automation.
+In Microtica, you can also connect an existing Kubernetes cluster that you have and deploy your applications there.
+You can connect Kubernetes clusters running on any cloud provider or on-premises.
+By connecting a cluster, you can use the full capabilities of Microtica’s Kubernetes automation, including its cost optimisation tools, AI Infrastructure Builder, and integrated monitoring features.

 Once you’re done with the cluster selection, you can go ahead and trigger a deployment of the environment by clicking on the Deploy button.